pprotschka/kapow-grunt/README.md

 ## About

 The Kapow!
 Grunt component removes the need for you to waste hours of painful set-up time integrating a build tool into your WordPress site development workflow.
-All the hard work has been done for you: you just need to install the dependencies with a couple of quick commands before configuring it to meet your requirements and you're good to go!
+All the hard work has been done for you: just install the dependencies with a couple of quick commands and then configure it to meet your requirements and you are good to go!

 Kapow!
 Grunt consists of tasks for: